sabbaka/AngularJS-Crud-App/README.md

 AngularJS test web application with Django REST API.

-This is simple CRUD web app with AngularJS and Django REST API.
+This is simple CRUD web app with Bootstrap, AngularJS and Django REST API.
+Also Angular UI and Angular Strap are used.
+You use this app as a simple example of webapp on AngularJS.